iainplimmer/nggridify2/README.md

 2. Read the JSON object and build a table around it.
 3. Turn on/off a feature to convert the JSON data into a CSV file.
 4. Pass in how many items per-page to display.
-5. Allow the ability to sort the columns by clicking the header.
+5. Allow the ability to sort the columns by clicking the header and apply a default sort when the component loads.

 #### Upcoming Features (In no particular order)
 1. The ability to add an optional type column aswell as a format, useful for dates.
-2. Seperate the sort and page pipes into their own pipes.
-I don't like how that method isn't totally encapsulated.
-3. When the component first loads, allow the caller to choose the default sorting.
-4. Styling, should we include this as an option?

 #### Credits & Thanks